California's Official State Social Security Administrator

 Sign up for a my Social Security account to access statements, review estimates of future Social Security retirement benefits, and more.

-Note: The normal retirement calculators on the Social Security Administration website will not reflect WEP or GPO reductions.
+Note: The normal retirement calculators on the Social Security Administration website won't reflect WEP or GPO reductions.

 Who to Contact